 One of the first questions I ask couples is how long they have been together & being as open & honest in your CV WILL help!
 Now that we are you are married, I will tweak it to this:

-Team Position: Ben Hulbert (together 6 years & married)
+Team Position: Ben Hulbert (together six years & married)

-The longer the length of time, the most stability you offer to a crew & the higher your chance of being put closer towards the top of the pile.
+The longer the length of time, the more stability you offer to a crew & the higher your chance of being put closer towards the top of the pile.

-One yacht we joined was a big compromise for Ben.
-He had already been in the industry for 2 years and had an additional 5 years as a qualified boat builder in the UK – so it is needless to say, he was ready to step up to Bosun on a 50m.
-Unfortunately the yacht only had 2nd stew (with no 3rd onboard, so after 3 years on yachts, I was stepping into a junior role) and a Deckhand Role.
-We probably wouldn’t of applied for it as we were just about to resign after a hectic year & wanted a month off.
-It was however THE boat.
-The one we had spoken about on our first dates, with it’s dreamy West Coast Itinerary & incredible reputation for fantastic Owners.
-So we applied & thankfully got the position and ended up staying for 3 years.
+One yacht we joined was a significant compromise for Ben.
+He had already been in the industry for two years and had an additional five years as a qualified boat builder in the UK – so it is needless to say, he was ready to step up to Bosun on a 50m.
+Unfortunately, the yacht only had 2nd stew (with no 3rd onboard, so after three years on yachts, I stepped into a junior role) and a Deckhand Role.
+We probably wouldn’t have applied for it as we were just about to resign after a hectic year & wanted a month off.
+It was, however, THE boat.
+The one we had spoken about on our first dates, with its dreamy West Coast Itinerary & incredible reputation for fantastic Owners.
+So we applied & thankfully got the position and ended up staying for three years.
 I moved to Chief Stew while ben moved to Bosun.
 None of that would have been possible if we weren’t willing to compromise and step down.

-Another compromise we made were in relation to cabin arrangements.
+Another compromise we made was concerning cabin arrangements.
 On our most recent yacht, if we accepted the job together, we were told we would not be able to share a cabin.
-You guys, this was TOUGH, especially on guest trip!
-I thought going into it that it would be easy peasy, what I didnt realize was how much we relied on the privacy of our own cabin to just chat, confide in each other and hang out.
-We ended up meeting outside the crew door after my shift every night just to say hi & catch up on the day.
+You guys, this was TOUGH, especially on a guest trip!
+I thought going into it that it would be easy peasy; what I didn’t realise was how much we relied on the privacy of our cabin to chat, confide in each other and hang out.
+We ended up meeting outside the crew door after my shift every night to say hi & catch up on the day.
 Luckily, our Captain was able to make arrangements for us to share a cabin on the Tank Deck not too long after the first guest trip & it made a world of difference having a place to call ours.

 Apply to EVERY job

-Our most recent yacht, only posted the Bosun position, not the Chief Stew.
+Our most recent yacht only posted the Bosun position, not Chief Stew.
 So Ben applied, sent across both of our CV’s and then we waited.
-Two weeks later, I received a call from the Chief Stew & Captain while Ben was on the phone with the Chief Officer.
-Yes, it can be a little annoying being on the hiring side, going through loads of emails from Stews hoping a deck position is also available, but we ALL do it & it’s sometimes the key to getting a job together.
+Finally, two weeks later, I received a call from Chief Stew & Captain while Ben was on the phone with the Chief Officer.
+Yes, it can be a bit annoying being on the hiring side, going through loads of emails from Stews hoping a deck position is also available, but we ALL do it & it’s sometimes the key to getting a job together.

 Be Patient & Resilient

 Ben has tattoos…15 of them!
 So you better believe that didn’t help us in our search.
 There were times when we discussed whether we should work apart until a position came up.
 I am SO happy we didn’t go ahead with that.
-Yes, we lost out on 14 different couple jobs in 3 months because of tattoos, but we also didn’t join separate boats to then quit as soon as a couples job came up.
-We both worked extremely hard to updated our agency profiles DAILY, went to every single networking event, dayworked, reached out to old colleagues & stayed in crew houses with other experienced crew.
-We made it our full time job to FIND a job & refused to believe that we couldn’t be hired as a couple.
+Yes, we lost out on 14 different jobs in 3 months because of tattoos, but we also didn’t join separate boats to quit then as soon as a couple of jobs came up.
+We both worked extremely hard to update our agency profiles DAILY, went to every single networking event, the day worked, reached out to old colleagues & stayed in crew houses with other experienced crew.
+We made it our full-time job to FIND a job & refused to believe that we couldn’t be hired as a couple.
 P.S.
-Ben also went to Sephora, so his visible tattoos where no more… and as soon as he did that, we were offered a job the next day that didn’t care about visible tattoos.
-But it just goes to show that we took the feedback we got from boats & made sure to fix any reoccurring issues.
+Ben also went to Sephora, so his visible tattoos were no more… and as soon as he did that, we were offered a job the next day that didn’t care about visible tattoos.
+But it shows that we took the feedback we got from boats & made sure to fix any reoccurring issues.